solidrock-technology/docs/docs/guide/teams/references.md

 Once a reference has been requested, the status of the reference will be displayed in the 'References' section of the teams area.
 The status can be one of the following:

 1. **Not Started** - The referee has been informed they need to leave a reference, but they have not yet started it yet.
-2. **In Progress** - The referee begun the reference but not not yet completed it.
+2. **In Progress** - The referee has started the reference, but not yet completed it.
 3. **Completed** - The reference has been completed by the referee.
 4. **Rejected** - The referee has rejected the reference.
-This could be because they don't know the person well enough or they don't feel they can provide a reference for another reason.
+This could be because they don't know the person well enough, or they don't feel they can provide a reference for another reason.

 ## Reference Review Status